cloudfoundry/bosh-gcscli/CONTRIBUTING.md

    ```
 1. Implement your feature or bug fix
 1. Commit and push your changes
 1. Submit a pull request to the `develop` branch of the [bosh-gcscli] repository.
-PRs to the master branch are not accepted.
+PRs to the main branch are not accepted.
 1. Unit tests and a BOSH release are created for each PR.
 You should see the status of your PR change to "pending" within a few minutes of submitting it, and then to "passed" or "failed" within 10 minutes.

 [bosh-gcscli]: https://github.com/cloudfoundry/bosh-gcscli/